permguard/permguard/README.md

 task run:control                   # control plane only
 task run:data                      # data plane only
 task run-as-tls:all                # all-in-one with TLS
-task run-as-mtls:all               # all-in-one with HTTP TLS and gRPC mTLS
+task run-as-mtls:all               # all-in-one with HTTP+gRPC mTLS on each plane role port
 ```

 Use `make`: